b414213562/DeedTracker/readme.txt

 v3.2.0 changes:
     Deeds:
         Instances:
+            Corsairs of Umbar:
-            Removed The Dragon and the Storm -- Tier 4/5 Class/Race/Epic:
+                Removed The Dragon and the Storm -- Tier 4/5 The Legacy of Morgoth:
+                Added U43 deeds, including Temple of Utug-bûr
+        Hobbies:
+            Birding:
+                Added U43 deeds, Rohan and the Great River Class/Race/Epic:
             Fixed order of Party Foul and Clod